Drive Complete Comeback, Outlast Hickory 7-6 in 11 Innings

 Rodriguez recovered from the opening frame, issuing only one more hit over the next three innings to stifle the Crawdads.

-Back-to-back walks and a sac-bunt by Easley put two runners in scoring position, before a Mitchell groundout scored Quincy Scott and a wild pitch scored Konner Piotto.
+Back-to-back walks and a sac-bunt by Easley put two runners in scoring position, before a Mitchell groudnout scored Quincy Scott and a wild pitch scored Konner Piotto.

 The Drive's Cooper Adams spun three hitless innings for the Drive issuing one walk while ringing up two, including a 1-2-3 bottom of the ninth to send the game to extras.